 - Watch your front.
 It’s your responsibility to avoid anything that gets in front of your vehicle.
 A car, motorcycle or anything else pulling out in front of you, in effect, has the right of way.
 Often drivers won’t even look to see what’s coming when they turn left at a junction – they listen for the horn.

-- Use your horn to warn anything in front that you’re there, especially if you’re about to overtake or turning at a blank-spot corners.
+- Use your horn (or high-beam at night) to warn anything in front that you’re there, especially if you’re about to overtake or turning at a blind-spot corners.